AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Measurement Campaign

 \section{Measurement Campaign}

 In the following subsection, we first briefly review the concept of RDZs and describe conducted experiments to measure and analyze the channel propagation between the transmitter on the ground and the aerial sensor node.
-Fig.~\ref{fig:block_diagram} describes how I/Q samples from measurements are proceeded by a block diagram in AERIQ.
+The block diagram in Fig.~\ref{fig:block_diagram} describes how I/Q samples from measurements are processed in AERIQ.
 First, the CFO is estimated by a cyclic prefix (CP).
-Then, the timing offset and the physical cell identities (PCIs) are jointly estimated by the correlation of a primary synchronization signal (PSS) and secondary synchronization signal (SSS).
-After PCI is obtained, CRSs can be extracted and they are used in the channel estimation and the RSRP calculation.
+Then, the timing offset and the physical cell identities (PCIs) are jointly estimated by the correlation between a received signal and candidate sequences of primary synchronization signal (PSS) and secondary synchronization signal (SSS).
+After the PCI is obtained, CRSs can be extracted and they are used in the channel estimation, RSRP calculation, and 3D RSRP interpolation stages.
+Note that the accuracy of the PCI detection, channel estimation, and hence, 3D RSRP interpolation depend heavily on the accuracy of time/frequency synchronization and cell search procedures at the receiver.